-Annual Drinking Water Quality Report Pomona House For the Year 2023, Results from the Year 2022
+Annual Drinking Water Quality Report Pomona House For the Year 2024.
+Results from the Year 2023

-Stockton University owns and operates the water supply system that provides potable water service for Free to Be Pre-School now the Pomona House.
+Stockton University owns and operates the water supply system that provides potable water service for the Pomona House.
 As such, the University is providing the following information regarding the water which is supplied to them.
 The information you are about to read is on file with the University and copies of this report are available, upon request.
 This report is intended to supply Pomona House, students, staff, faculty members, and employees, with information on the sources of their drinking water.